robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 Finally, always that f*cking hard to learn Math, says that considering GDP inflation as “production” increase and by that increase also increase the monetary mass (aka a quantitative easing step forward, or a “whatever we takes, f*ck you all” expansive monetary policy by central banks) hence increasing the public debt maintains the ratio between debt/production stable while we are striving more in living in a progressive state of poverty because prices go up but not our salaries.

-Here a real-world case of an example about increasing and stabilising the public debt by charging the national population with a 25% c.a. inflaction increase in few years. natually the champions that made this world-wide primate's record are Italians, who's otherwise else?
+Here a real-world case of an example about increasing and stabilising the public debt by charging the national population with a 25% c.a. inflation increases in a few years.
+Naturally the “champions” that made this world-wide primate's record are Italians.
+Who's else, otherwise?

 * [Capire è la chiave di volta](294-capire-e-la-chiave-di-volta.md#?target=_blank) - automatic English translation available.